izaakm/workshop-project-organization/slides/02-simple-example.md

 └── src
 ```

-# Top-level directories
+# Directories
 ## `data`

 - Data is immutable.
 - Data is *not* tracked with version control

-# Top-level directories
+# Directories
 ## `docs`

-Your lab notebook
+- Detailed documentation that explains your project.
+- Most programming languages have packages for building docs automatically from
+  code.
+- For small projects, all documentation might reasonably fit into the main
+  `README` file.
+- aka: `doc`, `documentation`

+# Directories
+## `docs`

+Or, as your lab notebook:

 > ... to make the results more understandable, significant effort may need to
 > go into the prose descriptions of experiments in the lab notebook, rather
 > than simply including a figure or table with a few lines of text summarizing
 > the major conclusion.
 (Noble, 2009)

-# Top-level directories
-## `docs`

-Your lab notebook

-- Detailed documentation that explain this project.
-- Most programming languages have packages for building docs automatically from
-  code.
-- For small projects, all documentation might reasonably fit into the main
-  `README` file.
-- aka: `doc`, `documentation`

-# Top-level directories
+# Directories
 ## `notebooks`

 Notebooks (Jupyter, R markdown) are for exploration and communication.